DanielMartensson/Deeplearning2C/ReadMe.md

 * Generate an application for Iphone.
 Iphone app generation works for this project, but I haven't tested it yet because I focusing on Android at the moment.

 * Upgrade the C-code generator for LSTM networks.

+* Upgrade C-code generation for RNN-networks.

+* Clean up some code.
+I'm using lots of comments.
+Comments are good, but I want // comments instead of /* */ comments.

+* Use AfterBurnerFX.
+This will reduce code and make DI-injection much better.

+* Make use if HashMaps instead of only use ArrayList<String>.

 ## How is the project organized?
 I have always like clean god written code and pedagogy explanations.
 So I'm going to give you an introduction what every file do.
 I like to keep files as short as possible.
 Around 250-300 lines per each java file is a suitable java file.